Heracleum mantegazzianum: Phototoxicity of sap

 The sap of the giant hogweed plant is phototoxic.
 The sap contains furanocoumarins, which leads to phytophotodermatitis, a serious skin inflammation.
 A phototoxic reaction can begin as soon as 15 minutes after contact with the sap.
 Photosensitivity peaks between 30 minutes and two hours after contact but can last for several days.
 Authorities advise that all humans (especially children) should stay away from giant hogweed.
 Protective clothing, including eye protection, should be worn when handling the plant.
 Parts of the body that come into contact with the sap of giant hogweed should be immediately washed with soap and cold water, and further exposure to sunlight should be avoided for at least 48 hours.
 Other Heracleum species such as H. maximum, are likewise phototoxic, and hence similar caution is advised.
 Owing to physical similarities to other hogweeds in the genus Heracleum, giant hogweed and its close relatives are sometimes mistaken for harmless plants.

-Discounting phototoxicity from contact with external tissues, poisoning via ingestion by humans is not known, and consumption of small amounts of the plant is not deemed to be harmful, although should still be avoided due to the obvious extreme hazards created via proximity to the plant.
-Consumption by some other grazing animals does not appear to cause them harm, and sheep have been trialled as a giant hogweed control agent in Scotland.
+Poisoning via ingestion by humans is not known to occur, discounting phototoxicity from contact with external tissues, and consumption of small amounts of the plant is not deemed to be harmful.
+However, it should still be avoided due to the obvious extreme hazards created by proximity to the plant.
+Consumption by other grazing animals does not appear to cause them harm, and sheep have been trialled as a giant hogweed control agent in Scotland.
 The USDA Forest Service states that pigs and cattle can eat it without apparent harm.